2001 Stanley Cup Final: Game four

+Game five

 In Colorado for game five, Devils forward Patrik Elias started the scoring for the Devils as they jumped out to an early one-goal lead.
 Exactly seven minutes later, Colorado winger Alex Tanguay tied the game on the power-play.
 However, in the late minutes of the first period, New Jersey forward Alexander Mogilny scored the game's eventual winner.
 In the second period, Devils forward Sergei Brylin scored a power-play goal to give the Devils a two-goal lead, and in the third period, centre John Madden scored a fourth goal for insurance.
 The Devils won and reclaimed the home-ice advantage; they eventually won 4–1.
 They forced the Avalanche to try to win on the road to force a Game 7 in Denver.